spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-glue-api/install-the-customer-account-management-glue-api.md

 {% info_block warningBox "Verification" %}

-Ensure that you’ve set up `OauthRefreshTokenReaderPlugin` and `OauthRefreshTokenRevokerPlugin`:
+Verify that `OauthRefreshTokenReaderPlugin` and `OauthRefreshTokenRevokerPlugin` are set up:

 1. Send the request: `DELETE https://glue.mysprykershop.com/refresh-tokens/{% raw %}{{{% endraw %}refresh_token}`[.](#)
-2. Check that the refresh token has been revoked: run the following SQL query and check that the `spy_oauth_refresh_token::revoked_at` database field is not empty.
+2. To check that the refresh token has been revoked, run the following SQL query and check that the `spy_oauth_refresh_token::revoked_at` database field is not empty.

 {% endinfo_block %}